VercinGor/otlp-log-processor/README.md

 ### Send test logs and healt check

-You can use any OTLP-compatible client.
-Here's an example with curl (requires converting to JSON):
+You can use any OTLP-compatible client:

 ```bash
 # The server accepts binary protobuf format on the gRPC endpoint